 Force, Displacement & Bloody Knuckles

 Is there anything more annoying (painful and frustrating) than busting a knuckle when working on things in the shop?
-To many of us, blood sacrifices are just part of getting a project done, but it doesn’t have to be that way.
+To many of us, blood sacrifices are just part of getting a project done, but it does not have to be that way.
 This article is NOT about iron gloves or other bloody knuckle avoidance techniques, but rather a paradigm shift to understanding the “Why”.
-Here’s a quick perspective on Applied Force and the relationship to desired movement.
-In this case, for tools in the shop, and avoiding the “Bloody Knuckles” paradigm.
+Here is a quick perspective on Applied Force and the relationship to desired movement.
+In this case, for tools in the shop, and avoiding the “Bloody Knuckles” result.

 3 Applied Force Concepts